leeton1412/myshrink/README.md

 ### Jack Bailey

-Jack was asked to test the page and to feed back on any problems that he encountered or for any feed back he might have.
+Jack was asked to test the app and to feed back on any problems that he encountered or for any feed back he might have.
 Test was carried out on iphone 10 & a Acer Laptop
 - Problems Encountered
-    - Gallery page displayed a scroll bar on screens sized 414 x 736.
+    - Shrink doesnt display in a inline manner.
-        - Issue was due to a container problem but has been changed.
+        - Issue was due to materialize buttons.
+A fix is being worked on.
-    - On mobile banner is very large when rotated.
+    - Titles not clear.
-        - This issue has been changed.
+        - Headings of the website where not clear.
+A opacity has been added.
     - Back-ground of menu items on toggle makes it hard to read
         - This is a valid point and is being changed

 - Feed Back.
-    - Syntax Error with text on Index.html
+    - Syntax Error with text on Home Page
         - Syntax wording did not match with flow of page.
         - The text has now been corrected.

 ### Sam Jones

-Ben was asked to test the page and to feed back on any problems that he encountered or for any feed back he might have.
+Sam was asked to test the page and to feed back on any problems that he encountered or for any feed back he might have.
 - Problems Encountered.
-    - Index.html text would not fit on screens 750 and above.
-        - Media Query has been added to change this.
+    - No issue in the use of the app.
+- Feed Back
+    - Potential for a shrink next step page to log meetings.
+        - This is very vaild and is being looked into.

-### [Ian Westwood]
+### Ian Westwood

-Laura was asked to give feedback on the layout of the page.
+Ian was asked to give feedback on the layout of the App.
 - Feed Back.
-    - Index.html text would not fit on screens 750 and above.
+    - Home text would not fit on screens 650 and below.
         - Media Query has been added to change this.
-    - Facebook Link view takes to a personal page not a Group page.
-        - Group page is being created to answer this problem.
-    - Linkedin Link is not working.
-        - This is an issue with LinkedIn and is being investigated.
+    - Potential for a KPI section.
+        - This would be very useful for the company and will be looked into.
     - Create an Alert for contact page to know it has been sent.
         - This has now been implemented.
     - Spelling across the pages is incorrect.